balajiofficial06/Mongo_Interface/README.md

    The frontend development server should now be running on `http://localhost:3000`.

+### DATABASE SETUP

+#### This step is optional in case of database change

+1. you can find the database and other configuration in /core/config.py.

+2. you can run with the pre-existing mongoURL for simple setup

 ## Project Structure

 - **This Folder**: Contains the FastAPI backend code.